AdobeDocs/campaign-standard.en/help/start/using/privacy-requests.md

     ![](assets/privacy-ccpa-profile-opt-out-true.png)

-3. You can configure the profiles list to display the op-out column.
-To learn how to configure lists, refer to the [detailed documentation](../../start/using/customizing-lists.md).
+1. You can configure the profiles list to display the op-out column.
+To learn how to configure lists, see [this section](../../start/using/customizing-lists.md).

     ![](assets/privacy-ccpa-profile-configure-list.png)